MpatiM/credit-risk-classification/README.md

 1. Fit a logistic regression model by using the training data (X_train and y_train).
 2. Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
-3. Evaluate the model’s performance by doing the following: o	Generate a confusion matrix. o	Print the classification report.
+3. Evaluate the model’s performance by doing the following:
+    * Generate a confusion matrix.
+    * Print the classification report.
 4. Answer the following question: **How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?**

 ## Credit Risk Analysis Report